 Another concern is that high blood sugar from the mother causes high insulin levels in the baby while still in utero.
 When the baby is delivered and the umbilical cord is cut, its blood sugar can drop very low quite rapidly.
 Your delivering physicians will be aware of this danger, however, and take steps accordingly following birth.

-Gestational diabetes does increase risk during pregnancy and delivery, however, with proper care from family medical doctors, women with gestational diabetes and even type 1 or 2 diabetes may safely have a healthy baby.
+Gestational diabetes does increase risk during pregnancy and delivery, however, with proper care from family medicine doctors, women with gestational diabetes and even type 1 or 2 diabetes may safely have a healthy baby.

 If you are pregnant or planning a pregnancy, see your family medicine provider to ensure that you are healthy and well-cared for before, during, and after your new addition to the family.